ansible-content-lab/azure.savings_optimization/roles/opt_in_scheduler/README.md

 # Opt In Scheduler Role

-This Ansible role contains a repeatable way to schedule the starting and stopping of Azure VMs based on owner and environment tags
+This Ansible role contains a repeatable way to schedule the starting and stopping of Azure VMs based on owner and environment tags in order to save cloud spend during off hours

 ### Variables